 More and more home buyers have a growing understanding of the importance and value of energy efficiency in the real estate market.
-The market penetration for high-performance homes in the U.S. reached \$36 Billion in 2013 and is projected to hit \$72 Billion by 2016(Source, McGraw Hill Construction).
+The market penetration for high-performance homes in the U.S. is growing with homebuilders expecting to be doing more than 60 percent of their new residential construction "green" by 2020.
+(Dodge Data & Analytics SmartMarket Report)

 A recent survey by the National Association of Home Builders showed that "nine out of ten buyers would rather purchase a home with energy-efficient features and permanently lower utility bills than one without those features that costs 2 percent to 3 percent less."
-As the price of electricity and heating fuels rise, the demand for homes that are comfortable and affordable to run is skyrocketing.
+The demand for homes that are comfortable and affordable to run is skyrocketing as the prices of electricity and heating fuels rise.